yakneens/butler/docs/installation.rst

 have been successfully applied.
 In order to fully configure our system then we need to apply this *highstate* to all of our VMs.
 This can be done by manually running the necessary commands or by executing the Salt orchestrator that we have developed for this purpose.

 At this point you need to SSH to the salt-master and change the user to root.
-Then issue the following command at the shell:
+Then issue the following commands at the shell:

 .. code-block:: shell

+	salt-run mine.update '*'
 	salt-run state.orchestrate butler.deploy

 It can take up to 30 minutes for all of the necessary software to be installed.
 The results will be periodically dumped to standard out and standard error.
 These are typically color-coded where green means that everything went well and red means that there were some errors.
 If everything is well you